densbornp/ghostface/README.md

 To use the Python scripts it is important that you have installed Pyhton 3.
 The scripts get called with the command <b>python3</b>.
 Version 2 of Python is not supported !

+## This version of the project is not supported anymore and will not receive any further updates !!!